Finnish for busy people

 tie teihin jää ihin

-2.8.
-Words ending in two vowels: replace the last vowel with -isiin
+2.7.
+Words ending in a long vowel: replace the last vowel with -isiin

 Word PL Illative Word PL Illative